-The Performance of Plays
+The performance of plays

-10.16 The 2003 Act provides that other than for the purposes of public safety, conditions must not be attached to premises licences or club premises certificates authorising the performance of a play[footnote 7] which attempt to censor or modify the content of plays in any way.
+10.16 The 2003 Act provides that other than for the purposes of public safety, conditions must not be attached to premises licences or club premises certificates authorising the performance of a play7 which attempt to censor or modify the content of plays in any way.
 Any such condition would be ultra vires the 2003 Act.